conestack/node.ext.ldap/README.txt

 LDAP convenience library with caching support
 =============================================

 This Package provides objects for LDAP communication.

-You can work with the LDAPSession object.:
+You can work with the LDAPSession object:

   >>> from bda.ldap.base import ONELEVEL
   >>> from bda.ldap.session import LDAPSession